Skip to content

 DEProgressive Belastungssteigerung

-Progressive overload is the principle of gradually increasing training demands — load, volume, density, range of motion, or proximity to failure — to keep driving adaptation.
-Without it, the body settles into a maintenance state and gains plateau.
-The progression must be small enough to be tolerated and large enough to be meaningful.
-It is the central mechanism behind sustained gains in strength, hypertrophy, and bone density across a training career.
+Progressive overload is the principle of gradually increasing your training demands, to keep driving adaptation.
+You can increase the load, the volume, the density, the range of motion, or how close you push to failure.
+Without it, your body settles into a maintenance state and your gains plateau.
+The progression has to be small enough to tolerate, but large enough to matter.
+It is the central mechanism behind sustained gains in strength, muscle size, and bone density, across a whole training career.

 Sources